StevenJPx2/nuxt-pagescms/README.md

 <script setup lang="ts">
 const home = await usePagesFile("home"); // fully typed with only the files defined in .pages.yml

-home.value; // fully typed based on the schema given in .pages.yml
+home; // fully typed based on the schema given in .pages.yml
 </script>
 ```